 - 3 green cardamom pods

 - 150 ml/ 5 fl.oz/ 2/3 cup freshly squeezed orange juice (1-2 oranges)

-- 2 tablespoons elderflower syrup, optional
+- 2 tablespoons elderflower syrup, optional (See note 2)

 - Start with the yogurt.

 - Preheat the oven to 200 degreesCelsius/ 390 degrees Fahrenheit.

 - Place the halved cherries into a roasting tray, add the sugar and mix gently distributing the fruit evenly on the tray.
 Add the split vanilla bean, the cinnamon stick, star anise and cardamom seeds.
 Let the fruit marinate for about 10 minutes.

 - Squeeze the oranges and mix the juice with the elderflower syrup, if using.
 Pour over the cherries and mix well.

-- Place the tray in the oven and bake for about 15 minutes.
-Stir well, distribute the fruit evenly again and continue baking for another 15 minutes.
+- Place the roasting tray in the oven and bake the cherries for about 15 minutes.
+Stir well, distribute the fruit evenly again and continue roasting for another 15 minutes.

 - Serve hot on cooled on top of the strained yogurt.

 - The spices are optional.
 If you choose not to use, replace them with 1 teaspoon pure vanilla extract.